justonem0reuser/MatchingCompressor/Docs/build.md

-# Building MatchingCompressor
+﻿# Building MatchingCompressor

-This document describes how to build the MatchingCompressor VST plugin from source.
+There are two ways to build the MatchingCompressor VST/AU plugin from source: by using Cmake or Projucer (included in JUCE).
+This document describes both of them.

+## Building using Cmake

+**Warning:** The CMake workflow fetches external dependencies outside the project directory (to `../third-party/`) to make them reusable for several projects.
+This makes the project not fully isolated.
+Changes to shared external dependencies may affect the build.

-## Prerequisites
+### Prerequisites

-### All Platforms
+#### All Platforms
 - **CMake** 3.22 or higher
 - **C++17** compatible compiler
 - **Git** (for fetching JUCE)

-### macOS
+#### macOS
 - **Xcode Command Line Tools** or full Xcode
 - macOS 10.13 or later recommended